Skip to content

 A potential energy curve gives the ground energy of an assembly of atoms as a function of the distances between them.
 The global minima of the curve indicates the binding energy and internuclear distance for the stable molecule.
 Therefore, such a curve can be powerful tool in computational chemistry for predicting the molecular structure and spectrum.

-This tutorial demonstrates how to use the Classiq VQE package to create a molecule's potential energy curve.
-It compares the result with the Hartree-Fock approximation method and the exact results.
-The exact solution is a result of diagonalizing the Hamiltonian.
+This tutorial demonstrates how to use the Classiq chemistry package to create a molecule's potential energy curve.
+It compares the result with the Hartree-Fock approximation method and the FCI (Full Configuration Interaction) energy.

 Definitions and Initialization